rasmus87/hest/README.md

-# Mette Marie Busck Thesis
+# Mette Marie Busck's Thesis

-Thank you for following me, and thanks for reading ❤️
+Thank you for supporting me at the defense ❤️

 <a href="./MMB_thesis.pdf" style="float: right">
-  Download it here!</br>
+  Download the thesis here:</br>
   <img src="cover.png" title="Thesis cover page" width = 300>
 </a>